Yurachek: Walton Arena renovations years away

 A renovation to the arena was first mentioned in 2011 when former Arkansas athletics director Jeff Long outlined a master plan for the Razorbacks’ facilities.
 At the time, Long mentioned possible changes to the arena that could make it more attractive for non-sporting events, such as concerts.

 The arena was built for $32 million in 1993.
-In addition to Arkansas’ men’s and women’s basketball games, it hosts the Wal-Mart Shareholders Meeting and university and college graduations each spring.
+In addition to Arkansas’ men’s and women’s basketball games, it hosts the Wal-Mart Shareholders Meeting and university and high school graduations each spring.